mitchabdon/my-cv/README.md

 ## Education

 - **University of California - Berkeley**, School of Information
-    - Master of Information and Data Science (2021-2022)
+    - Master of Information and Data Science (2021-present)
+    - _Expected graduation:_ Dec 2022
 - **University of the Philippines - Diliman**, School of Economics
     - MA Economics (2002-2004)
     - _Recipient_, Philippine Center for Economic Development (PCED) Scholarship